SebastianRValdivia/WritingTheTabulaRasa/book/en/book.md

 Finally, there is elimination or **trimming**.
 Many parts of a text can become excess or repetition that leads to confusion and/or misinterpretation of its meaning.
 When this type of content is detected and cannot be repaired, the best option is to simply delete it.

+### C.1.2 Components of a Text

+A text is a collection of organized sentences that convey meaning.
+From the smallest unit of information, which is a word, to the entire text.
+There are different levels that progress from more concise to more generalized.

+Components of the same level group together, and this grouping leads to a higher-level component.
+Words form sentences, sentences form paragraphs, and paragraphs are grouped into sections.
+Each level has links between its components; without these relationships, a coherent grouping cannot be formed.

+#### C.1.2.1 Words

+From a biological perspective, we can compare words to the cells of a body.
+They are the **smallest units of language with individual meanings**.

+A word can have one or several meanings.
+Meanings vary depending on the context or linguistic framework and accentuation.

+The type of meaning can be **denotative or connotative**.
+It is denotative when it exactly refers to what it means; if I call a fruit bitter, it's because it is bitter.
+Words of a connotative nature are especially part of metaphors and analogies.
+In "she couldn't hide her bitter disappointment", bitter is used connotatively to convey not the literal taste but the strong negative emotion of disappointment, resentment or unhappiness.

+Meanings combine and form relationships, creating a more complex unit, which is sentences.

+#### C.1.2.2 Sentences

+Sentences are groups of words that must be **meaningful, coherent, and complete an idea**.

+Sentences can contain a **single central point or multiple points**.
+The former is called *simple* sentences as they are usually short and precise, emphasizing what they are about.
+Those that refer to multiple topics simultaneously are *compound* sentences, which contain complex ideas used to relate to others or make comparisons.
+It is important to use each one at the appropriate time; too many complex sentences lack clarity and add complexity, while using only simple sentences may limit the text's exposition.
+Variation between types of sentences is essential for expressing the argument and maintaining text dynamics.

+A good practice is for sentences to be capable of standing independently, so we can separate them from the text and understand them without knowing their context.
+Sentence autonomy increases their complexity but makes the text clearer.

+#### C.1.2.3 Paragraphs

+A **groups of sentences**, when strung together with **coherence and cohesion**, merge to create a notion.
+This set of connected sentences gives rise to a **paragraph**.

+Paragraphs are the organs of a text.
+There are no strict rules for forming paragraphs; however, informal conventions have been used nowadays to facilitate text comprehension.

+The **topic sentence** mentions what the paragraph is about.
+This sentence summarizes the central idea to be presented or argued.
+It may be accompanied by secondary sentences that elaborate on the main theme.

+The body of the paragraph lies between the topic sentence and the conclusion; it is where the argument or topic is presented.
+It is filled with examples, evidence, references, and explanations that support the topic presented in the topic sentence.

+Some recommendations for writing paragraphs include:

+- Each paragraph contains a central idea.

+- Place the topic sentence at the beginning.
+The start of a paragraph is considered the stress point, where the reader emphasizes and pays more attention.

+- Avoid long paragraphs (more than 6 sentences).

+- Use the body to elaborate on the argument.

+- Provide a conclusion at the end.

+- Maintain connection and coherence between paragraphs.

+These are optional recommendations, meaning they don't need to be followed all the time.
+The goal of such suggestions is to facilitate text reading and persuasion.

+Similar to the preceding components, the concepts addressed in each paragraph are unified into a larger area.

+#### C.1.2.4 Sections

+Text sections, usually called chapters, consist of several paragraphs.
+Due to dealing with various hierarchical ideas, paragraphs are grouped together to form a chapter where a **higher-level idea is represented**.
+This concept is explored in detail to cover all necessary details to complete the chapter.

+Each chapter typically begins with an introduction that outlines the topic to be discussed, followed by paragraphs that support the argument, and finally a conclusion to the worked idea.
+These lines serve to demarcate the content that has been addressed and what is not part of the section.

+The text always progresses linearly, from the most basic to the most advanced.
+This is why chapters have numbering and a title that summarizes the content.
+The first section covers the initial points, presents definitions and other prerequisites to advance.
+It then delves deeper into the topic until it is complete and concludes the idea.

+In C.1.4.1 (Text Parts), we will see how multiple sections come together to create a structure.